knetic0/go-toralizer/README.md

-# Toraliz - SOCKS4 Tor Proxy Client
+# Toralize - SOCKS4 Tor Proxy Client

 A lightweight SOCKS4 client written in Go that connects to websites through the Tor network.